beccanj/beccanj/README.md

 ### Hi there, I'm Rebecca! 👋
-🌍 Geospatial Enthusiast, 🎓 GIS Graduate & 📽️ Content Creator!
+🎓 Fresh GIS Graduate and content creator<br>
+🌍 Excited to put my skills to the test and create content that inspires! <br>
+📬 Let's connect